Letractively/typhoonae.buildout/README.txt

   * What will be installed
   * What is new in this release
   * Running the cloud out of the box
-  * Sending and receiving XMPP messages
+  * How to configure your Jabber client to send and receive XMPP messages
   * How to run the guestbook demo application
   * Google's development application server